light gray lines

 • Reinforcement learning.
 A model learns by trying out different actions and getting feedback.
 For instance, the model might guess whether an image is a cat or a dog.
 If it guesses right, it gets a reward; if it guesses wrong, it gets a penalty.

-In finance, you’ll mostly use supervised learning to solve classification and regression tasks.
+In finance, institutions mostly use supervised learning to solve classification and regression tasks.
 Classification involves sorting data into categories.
 For instance, models classify loan applicants as “high risk” or “low risk” based on creditworthiness.
 Regression predicts continuous values.
-Examples include forecasting stock prices based on market trends or estimating the future value of an asset.

 Regardless of the task, the typical implementation process will consist of the following steps: